Incompressible Optimal Transport and Applications in Fluid Mixing: Conclusion

 \section{Conclusion}

 In this paper, we formulated a version of the fluid mixing problem as an optimal control problem which trades off between fluid mixedness and mixing effort.
-We showed that within this framework, the set of reachable fluid configurations can formally be endowed with a Riemannian metric induced by the control effort, and that the mixing problem can be decomposed into a series of simpler geometric problems.
+We showed that within this framework, the set of reachable fluid configurations can formally be endowed with a Riemannian metric induced by the control effort, and that the mixing problem can be decomposed into a series of more fundamental geometric problems.
 In particular, we showed that flow fields which are maximally efficient at mixing must be geodesics in this Riemannian space.
-We also connected these results with the classical theories of optimal mass transport and geometric hydrodynamics.

 In terms of future work, there is still much to be done.
-First, while the geometry of bounded-energy flow fields has been thoroughly studied in the flow map setting, the connection with the density setting, optimal transport, and fluid mixing remain relatively unexplored.
-Second, while the bounded-energy case has rich structure and many connections with existing theories, it is probably not the best penalty from an engineering codesign point-of-view.
-Thus, other penalizations should also be investigated.
+First, while the geometry of incompressible flows has been thoroughly investigated in the flow-map setting (i.e. in $\text{Sdiff}(\Omega)$) with the $L^2$ geometry, the connection with the density setting, optimal transport, and fluid mixing remain relatively unexplored.
+Second, while the $L^2$ case has rich structure and many connections with existing theories, it is probably not the best penalty from an engineering codesign point-of-view, and other penalizations should be explored as well.
 Third, we have not said anything yet about the final-state selection problem or its connection with existing theories of fluid mixing.
 These are all potentially fruitful directions for future work.

 ~~~

 ~~~